EwaSzyszka/PyCon-Balkan-CFP/README.md

   - WHAT: Organize the data for training the VGG-16 model

 3. Resize the data

-  - INPUT:
-  - OUTPUT:
-  - WHAT:

 4. One hot encode the categories of the dat a

-  - INPUT:
-  - OUTPUT:
-  - WHAT:

 5. Save images as numpy arrays

-  - INPUT:
-  - OUTPUT:
-  - WHAT:

 6. Normalizing the data

-  - INPUT:
-  - OUTPUT:
-  - WHAT:

 7. Train-Test split the data

-  - INPUT:
-  - OUTPUT:
-  - WHAT:

 8. Reshaping the numpy arrays

-  - INPUT:
-  - OUTPUT:
-  - WHAT:

  __________ SETTING UP THE VGG-16 ARCHITECTURE __________

 The VGG16 architecture consists of twelve convolutional layers, some of which are followed by maximum pooling layers and then four fully-connected layers and finally a 1000-way softmax classifier.
 HIstory and a bit of introduction of VGG-16 and CNN.